Commute Trip Reduction

 • ETC: Employee Transportation Coordinator

-• Affected employers: any work location with 100+ employees arriving between 6am-9am
+• Affected employers: any employer with a work site with 100+ employees arriving between 6 a.m. and 9 a.m.

 What is CTR?

-Commute Trip Reduction (CTR) is a Washington state law focused on reducing traffic congestion, improving air quality, and minimizing energy consumption.
-Employers with 100 or more employees arriving at a worksite between 6 a.m. and 9 a.m. year-round are seen as affected employers under the CTR law; these worksites would therefore be required to participate in the CTR program.
+Commute Trip Reduction is a Washington state law focused on reducing traffic congestion, improving air quality, and minimizing energy consumption.
+Employers with 100 or more employees arriving at a worksite between 6 a.m. and 9 a.m. year round are considered affected employers under the CTR law.
+These worksites are required to participate in the CTR program.

 Commuter Options & Benefits